ryantd42/NY-Legislative-Git/2023/A6965A-2023/bill.md

- SIONER OF HEALTH, PROVIDED, HOWEVER, A PROVIDER IS LIMITED TO BEING PAID NINETY-SIX THERAPY DAYS PER RATE YEAR PER PERSON; AND (3)  FOR  THE  RATE PERIODS BEGINNING JULY FIRST, TWO THOUSAND TWENTY- ONE, PROVIDERS SHALL RECEIVE AN OCCUPANCY ADJUSTMENT  TO  THE  OPERATING COMPONENT  OF  THEIR  RATE,  AS THE OPERATING COMPONENT OF THEIR RATE IS DETERMINED PURSUANT TO REGULATIONS PROMULGATED BY  THE  COMMISSIONER  OF HEALTH,  FOR  VACANCY DAYS.
+ SIONER OF HEALTH, PROVIDED, HOWEVER, A PROVIDER IS LIMITED TO BEING PAID NINETY-SIX THERAPY DAYS PER RATE YEAR PER PERSON; AND (3)  FOR  THE  RATE PERIODS BEGINNING JULY FIRST, TWO THOUSAND TWENTY- TWO, PROVIDERS SHALL RECEIVE AN OCCUPANCY ADJUSTMENT  TO  THE  OPERATING COMPONENT  OF  THEIR  RATE,  AS THE OPERATING COMPONENT OF THEIR RATE IS DETERMINED PURSUANT TO REGULATIONS PROMULGATED BY  THE  COMMISSIONER  OF HEALTH,  FOR  VACANCY DAYS.
 THE OCCUPANCY ADJUSTMENT PERCENTAGE SHALL BE